 CMS may change this list at any time.
 If BHN becomes aware of any other program exclusions, BHN will notify contracted MSSP providers.

 How will I know if a Medicare beneficiary is a BHN MSSP ACO member?

-Your Care Transformation Consultant will provide your practice a list of Medicare beneficiaries aligned to your practice during the first quarter of each year and quarterly thereafter.
+During Q1 of each performance year, your Care Transformation Consultant will provide you with a list of Medicare beneficiaries aligned to your practice.